CrashOverride85/zc95/docs/Build.md

 ### Misc parts
 [The BoM spreadsheet](BoM.fods) includes a Misc tab with the rest of the parts required to complete the build (battery, display, etc.).

 * Battery: Use a **protected** 26650 cell that can can be safely charged at 2000 mA.
 The firmware currently has a hardcoded assumption of a 5300mAh cell, but it will learn the battery to an extent after a full discharge/charge cycle, so anything reasonably close should be fine (and it only affects the battery gauge anyway).
+Be aware that a battery is _required_ for the ZC95 to function correctly.
+It might power on and pass the self test without it if you're lucky, but expect stability problems without it.

 * Display: I would advise sticking to the ADA358 despite the cost, as the front panel has been designed for it.
 However I'm aware of at least one person who used a generic 1.8" ST7735 display from aliexpress, and it mostly worked ok.